SWY666/Gifts-for-Pro.Murphy/Readme.txt

 This function could be used to go through a whole turn by comparing random sampling method and other active learning methods in Random forest model.

 7.the rest document are some middle file which are used to check the process and the effect of code when I am training model.

+8.datasets
+The file contains the datasets of this trial, ".\datasets\LDS-1518\Data\20343.csv".

+More files might be made up in future ；）
+If you meet some questions or have some advice, please do email me through 2242469978@qq.com!
+I will be appreciate if you could talk to me.

+Author: Sun Weiyu